How to Prevent a Bug Phobia from Bugging You

 Insect Phobia Distress

 An insect may be a small thing, but an insect phobia can cause big distress.
 One never knows when some creepy-crawly unexpectedly emerges near-by.
 People with insect phobias can react with intense discomfort or fear.
 If this happens in public, it draws unwanted attention.
 I have even had clients report being taunted by others when they discover how intense their reaction was.
-Needless to say, this can be very embarrassing as well as anxiety provoking.
+Needless to say, a bug phobia–formally known as Entomophobia– can be very embarrassing as well as anxiety-provoking.
 Two common insect phobias are the fear of spiders and the fear of roaches.

 Fear of Spiders

 People who move to new suburbs may face a problem with spiders.
 Spiders can live in undeveloped areas.
 When new construction comes in and the raw land is being transformed into a residential area, the spiders move in too.
 I have had clients in new areas of Plano, Allen, Frisco, McKinney and in Richardson, Texas report this problem.

 However, a different problem often plagues those who live in the older areas of town.
 That would be roaches.
 Clients of mine who live in an older area of Dallas, Garland, Carrollton, Irving, and Highland Park, Texas have reported roach problems.
 Unfortunately, this is a problem that can occur almost anywhere in the DFW area.

 It is particularly embarrassing to be startled by some bug in a restaurant.
 I had one client who actually screamed when one crawled onto her table.